susmithasrimani/gocd-google-chat-build-notifier/CONTRIBUTING.md

 $ ./gradlew uberJar
 $ # check the plugin jar
 $ ls build/libs/gocd-google-chat-build-notifier-uber.jar
+$ # to get code coverage report run this
+$ ./gradlew jacocoTestReport
+$ # check the report here. it can be opened with the browser
+$ ls build/reports/jacoco/test/html/index.html
 ```

 Subsequent gradle runs will be quite fast!
 Make changes to the code and run the